trufflesuite/trufflesuite.com/src/docs/teams/account/redeeming-a-coupon.md

 You can then checkout as normal with your Credit/Debit Card or PayPal account.
 You will not be charged today; this information will be used to renew your subscription after 1 month.

-After you finish checking out, you should see that PRO is now your current plan.
+After you finish checking out, you should see that **PRO** is now your current plan.

 ![Pro Verification](/img/docs/teams/coupon-redemption-pro-verification.png)

 ## Existing Subscriptions

-If you already have a paid subscription that you'd like to redeem the coupon towards your next billing cycle, please fill out <a href="https://share.hsforms.com/1swjEgFE8RgKszFUT0UAblQ34pbp" target="_blank">this form</a>.
+If you already have a paid subscription that you'd like to redeem the coupon towards your next billing cycle, please fill out the <a href="https://share.hsforms.com/1swjEgFE8RgKszFUT0UAblQ34pbp" target="_blank">existing subscription coupon form</a>.

 You will need to provide the account name you'd like to apply the coupon to.
 This is usually the GitHub user/organization name.
 For example, to apply a coupon for the `https://github.com/trufflesuite/truffle` repo, the account name would be **trufflesuite**.